mlr/mlr.github.com/_posts/2017-02-02-image-uploads-google-apps-script.md

 > provides easy ways to automate tasks across Google products and
 > third party services and build web applications.

-Google Apps Scripts has a massive API but we'll focus specifically on Docs.
+Google Apps Script has a massive API but we'll focus specifically on Docs.

 An example of a Google Apps Script looks something like this: